PRISHIta123/Franka_Manipulation/README.md

 # Franka_Manipulation
-Manipulate a Franka Emika Robot Arm in Simulation using various algorithms classical and learned algorithms.
+Manipulate a Franka Emika Robot Arm in Simulation using classical control and learned control algorithms.

 Instructions:
 Clone this repo, create a conda environment and install the requirements.